 - In Tales of Legendia, Shirley Fennes (and probably every other Merines) is able to restore her vitality and magical powers through being submerged in water.
 These powers ultimately allow her to become the vessel of the game's all-seeing Ocean God.

 - In Golden Sun: Dark Dawn, there are two Fortune Teller sisters living in Harapa.
 One sees the long-term future in a crystal ball, the other sees the short-term future in a bowl of water.
 The latter remains upbeat and helpful to the player characters, even in the middle of a continent-wide disaster.

 - Given a Lampshade Hanging in The Order of the Stick.
 An oracle (who is also a kobold) laments that he always has people come to him with questions while he's in the bath.
 You would think, as an oracle, he would know better...

 - Done but subverted in Wayward Sons.
 Cassandra has the power to invoke prophetic holograms, which generate huge amounts of heat.
-So she does her prophecy-stuff in the water (also naked, but no one's complaining.)
+Thus, she does her prophecy stuff in the water naked.

 - Rose Lalonde, later confirmed as a Seer of Light, is elementally associated with water.
 Her house is on water and her planet is a vast, technicolor ocean with a chalk beaches with a built-in Character Arc of her developing her powers to restore life to it.